 Biography of Christian Ludwig Gersten

-(Johänn) Christian Ludwig Gersten (or Gerstein) was born on 7th of February, 1701, in Gießen, a town in the German federal state of Hessen.
+(Johänn) Christian Ludwig Gersten (or Gerstein) was born on 7 February, 1701, in Gießen, a town in the German federal state of Hessen.

 He studied law and mathematics at the University of Gießen and in the beginning of 1730s he travelled to London, England, to improve his mathematical knowledge.
 In London in 1733 he became a fellow of the English Royal Society.
 In the same 1733 he return back to Gießen, to accept the position of a professor of mathematics at the University of his home town.